mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/enterprise/index.md

 ## Catalog Applications:

 Quickly and easily deploy applications and complex data services from a centralized service catalog to specific or multiple clusters, with governance.
-Fast data pipelines can be provisioned automatically from the following catalog of platform applications:
+Fast data pipelines can be provisioned automatically from the following catalog of DKP Applications:

 * **Kafka:** Primarily used to build real-time streaming data pipelines and applications that adapt to the data streams.
 It combines messaging, storage, and stream processing to allow storage and analysis of both historical and real-time data.
 * **Spark:** An industry standard analytics engine for big data processing and machine learning.
 Spark enables you to process data for both batch and streaming workloads.